FlorianWilhelm/pytanis/docs/index.md

 > Utilities for the program organization of conferences using Pretalx!

-**This is alpha version!
+**This is an alpha version!
 It might break sometimes!**

 **Trivia**: The name *Pytanis* is a reference to [Prytanis] using the typical *py* prefix of [Python] tools.
 [Prytanis] was the name given  to the leading members of the government of a city (polis) in ancient Greece.
 Offices that used this title usually had responsibility for presiding over councils of some kind, which met in the [Prytaneion].
+Romani ite domum!

 ## Features